git-lfs/git-lfs/docs/api.md

 <         }
 <       }
 <     }
+<   ]
 < }
-< ]
 ```

-The response will be an array of objects containing one of multiple link relations,
+The response will be an object containing an array of objects with one of
-each with an `href` property and an optional `header` property.
+multiple link relations, each with an `href` property and an optional `header`
+property.

 * `upload` - This relation describes how to upload the object.
 Expect this with
 when the object has not been previously uploaded.